Amtrak Borealis title card

 Wi-Fi and entertainment

-The Borealis will have free Amtrak Wi-Fi to use as you travel.
+The Borealis will offer complimentary Amtrak Wi-Fi for your use during travel.

-Amtrak does not offer at-seat entertainment outside of the windows and conversation with a seatmate.
-I have an article that provides entertainment on Amtrak ideas, which you are welcome to view.
+Amtrak does not offer in-seat entertainment, except for the occasional view outside the windows and conversation with a seatmate.
+I have an article that provides entertainment ideas for Amtrak, which you are welcome to view.

 Luggage on the Borealis